PNC Financial Services Technical Analysis (NYSE:PNC)

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the PNC stock.
-The stock price is trading between the average and the lower band in the context of PNC Financial Services bollinger bands.
+The stock price is trading between the average and the upper band in the context of PNC Financial Services bollinger bands.

 PNC Financial Services Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The PNC Financial Services MACD line is below the signal line.
+The PNC Financial Services MACD line is above the signal line.

 PNC Financial Services Relative Strength Index

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 If the RSI of PNC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.